-No mineral working shall result in the excavation of areas below the level of the water table nor in any way cause the accumulation or ponding of water in any part of the site.
-Settling ponds may be permitted with the approval of the Department of Environment.
+No mineral working shall result in the excavation of areas below the level of the water table nor in any way cause the accumulation of ponding of water in any part of the site.
+Settling ponds may be permitted with the approval of the Department of Environment and Lands.